reimagined/resolve/docs/tutorial.md

 })
 ```

 This test case requires API exposed by [@resolve-js/module-admin](https://www.npmjs.com/package/@resolve-js/module-admin) to obtain the list of read models from the server.
-Follow the steps below to add this module to your application in the testing mode.
+Follow the steps below to add this module to your application in testing mode.

 To install the module, use the following console input: